-Now without wasting any time, we will simply jump to the point that Why are my car Speakers so Quiet?
+Now without wasting any time, I’ll simply jump to the point that, Why are my car Speakers so Quiet?

-In which first of all, I will tell you almost all possible Problems, then their Reasons, and at the end, every possible solution.
+In which first of all, I’ll tell you almost all possible Problems, then their Reasons, and at the end, every possible solution.

 Possible Problems or Questions: